 At this point, I hear some readers asking themselves, “Wait, is all harmony centered around the circle of fifths?”
 I’m tempted to just answer “yes” and drop the mic, but that’d be a slightly glib oversimplification.
 Nonetheless, the circle of fifths is a foundational component of musical harmony, and you will start to see it everywhere.
 In fact, I’d say that after the notes of the treble and bass clefs, the circle of fifths order F-C-G-D-A-E-B (and its reverse, B-E-A-D-G-C-F) is the single most important note order to memorize in music.
 It occurs everywhere.

-Let’s expand the above table.
-I’ve adapted the following version from my page on modes.
-In order, its column headers stand for “Lydian”, “Major”, “Mixolydian”, “Dorian”, “Minor”, “Phrygian”, “Locrian”, and “Key Signature”.
+Let’s return to the above table on key signatures and expand it.
+The following table is adapated from my page on modes.
+In order, its column headers stand for “Lydian”, “Ionian” (Major), “Mixolydian”, “Dorian”, “Aeolian” (Minor), “Phrygian”, “Locrian”, and “Key Signature”.
 (The gray “Dorian” column is a pun on a classic Oscar Wilde novel.)
 Don’t panic about its information density: not all of it will yet be meaningful to you.
-However, you may note that I presented the modes in a different order from the one seen above, and also that following the modes from left to right results in another passage up the circle of fiths.
+However, you may note that I presented the modes in a different order from the one seen above, and also that following them from left to right results in another passage up the circle of fiths.
 If you’re wondering whether these facts are related, the answer is an unequivocal “yes”.

 Key Signatures of the Seven Modes for the Twelve-Note Chromatic Scale | ||||||||||||||